hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__79466e0d-4625-406a-8266-c87026f7629a-0_3.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts and their AI companions exploring a massive, abandoned alien spacecraft floating in the depths of space."
+"A team of Ainautes and their AI companions exploring a massive, abandoned alien spacecraft floating in the depths of space."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.